Bcastillo44/React-Modal-App/README.md

 ***

-## Deployed on GitHub Pages
+## Deployed on Netlify

-Visit if you need advice from the "Pool of Advice"
+Visit if you need advice from the "Pool of Advice": https://ga-projects-bcastillo.netlify.app/

 ***